dJPoida/baby_temp_indicator/README.md

 This is simple Arduino Pro Micro powered Room temperature monitor with coloured indicator LED.

+## Features

+* LED is GREEN when the temperature in the room is within the ideal range (by default 18°C -> 23°C)
+* LED is RED when the temperature in the room rises above the ideal range
+* LED is BLUE when the temperature in the room falls below the ideal range
+* LED flashes when 2°C on either side of the ideal range to draw the eye
+* LED auto dims depending on the ambient room brightness

 ## Parts List

 * 1x Arduino Pro Micro